Boukos/Advanced-Data-Analysis/Final Project/Report/report.md

 ### Further Thoughts
 Though we have found out the relationship between high population density and high crime rate in King’s County, we want to know why.
 **Social Economics reason**
-1. *"Crime rates spiked in the 1980s and early 1990s as the crack epidemic hit the city."*
+1. *"Crime rates spiked in the 1980s and early 1990s as the crack epidemic hit the city."*<br/>
 Crime in New York City - Wikipedia http://bit.ly/2oYXTQQ
 2. "New York City Crime in the Nineties - The New Yoker"